 breaking away from loops.
 Below is an example, where some commands are merged in the same line

-the ok value provided by std.core,
+values.
+Do note that the ok value provided by std.core,

 // main.s